yevhenii8/worder/README.md

    6. Now you can upgrade present words and add new ones.
    7. After some actions, you can disconnect from the database, push it back to phone and restore from it.

 Second one.
-There's a Demo mode if you want just to see how it looks and perform what's called 'smoke-test'.
+There's a Demo mode if you just want to see how it looks and perform what's called 'smoke-test'.
 You just need to pass an argument to the launcher, ways how to do that are listed below.
    1. On Windows or Linux: using JRE 15 and the launcher: `java -jar worder-launcher_v1.0.272.jar --demo`.
-   2. On Windows: after installation, open shortcut properties and add argument `--demo` to the `Target` field.
-Run through the icon.
+   2. On Windows: after installation, open shortcut properties of worder's icon and add argument `--demo` to the `Target` field.
    3. On Linux: after installation, go to `/usr/share/applications`, open `worder-launcher-Worder_Launcher.desktop` and add `--demo` argument to the `Exec` line.

 Additionally, with command line you can run